Civitella in Val di Chiana: History

 Already inhabited in Roman times, it was occupied and fortified by the Lombards in the 6th century.
 In the 11th century it became a possession of the Bishops of Arezzo, and renamed "Civitella del Vescovo" ("Little Bishop's City").
 In the 13th century the city was destroyed after the battle of Pieve al Toppo, cited by Dante Alighieri and fought nearby between Arezzo and Siena.
 After the Aretine defeat at Campaldino (1289) the city was annexed by Florence.
 In 1311 Arezzo regained it, holding until 1348, whenceforth it remained the seat of a Florentine podestà.
 Civitella enjoys one of the most scenic views of the Arezzo valley.

 On 29 June 1944, 244 citizens of Civitella were massacred by soldiers of the Hermann Göring Division, in retaliation for the killing of two German soldiers at the hands of partisans.
 In 1963, the city received the Gold Medal for Civilian Valour.
 A book by Enzo Gradassi about Helga Elmqvist (the Swede) and Giovanni Cau, recounts the historic events that led to the massacre.

 The city council has also opened a room of memories.

-On 10 October 2006, SS Max Josef Milde was convicted by the Italian military court of La Spezia for his role in the Civitella massacre.
+On 10 October 2006, SS Max Josef Milde was convicted by the Italian military court of La Spezia for his role in the Civitella massacre and similar events in San Pancrazio.
 The Italian Court of Cassation in October 2008 ruled that Germany was to pay one million dollars to 203 victims of the massacre.
 However, the International Court of Justice later ruled that Italy was required to void the judgment out of respect for Germany's state immunity.

 The town's cemetery is the resting place of the Scottish writer Muriel Spark.